 I am not the first to be captivated by Wolfreston’s bold inscription; scholars have been writing about her for at least thirty years.
-The premiere article on the subject is Paul Morgan’s 1989 “Francis Wolfreston and ‘Hor Bouks’: A Seventeenth-Century Woman Book-Collector”.
+The premiere article on the subject is Paul Morgan’s 1989 “Francis Wolfreston and ‘Hor Bouks’: A Seventeenth-Century Woman Book-Collector.”
 Morgan tells us that Wolfreston’s library, willed to her youngest living son Stanford, survived intact at the family seat of Statfold Hall for close to 200 years before being auctioned by Sotheby and Wilkinson in 1856.
-Though a full 960 of Wolfreston’s books went up for sale, the whereabouts of nine-tenths of her collection remain unknown.
+Though Morgan estimates that Wolfreston may have owned as many as 400 books, the whereabouts of three-fourths remain unknown.

 Morgan’s essay includes an appendix of around 100 located copies of Wolfreston’s books.
 The School of Vertue is one, Urania is not, suggesting that many books from Wolfreston’s library have yet to come to light.
-Another copy not mentioned in Morgan’s appendix is Wolfreston’s copy of Chaucer, “given hor by hor motherinlaw”, featured in 2008 on the blog of Sarah Werner, Digital Media Specialist at the Folger Library.
+Another copy not mentioned in Morgan’s appendix is Wolfreston’s copy of Chaucer, “given hor by hor motherinlaw,” featured in 2008 on the blog of Sarah Werner, Digital Media Specialist at the Folger Library.
 Werner has also highlighted Wolfreston’s copy of Othello, now housed at the University of Pennsylvania.
-It is a book which Wolfreston–not a habitual note-maker–has declared “a sad one”.
+It is a book which Wolfreston–not a habitual note-maker–has deemed “a sad one.”
 (For more by Werner, visit her blog here: http://sarahwerner.net/blog/).
-The majority of Wolfreston’s books have ended up in the Folger, the British Library, The Huntington, and other academic libraries.
+The majority of Wolfreston’s books have ended up in the British Library, the Folger, The Huntington, and other academic libraries.

 Unlike the thick quarto that is Urania, The Schoole of Vertue is a short, thin volume, a booklet really, that illuminates the domestic side of a literature-lover.
-The book was well-used; the pages are creased, smudged, and softly worn in the same manner as Urania‘s.
+The book is well-used; the pages are creased, smudged, and softly worn in the same manner as Urania‘s.
 Taken together, The Schoole of Vertue and Urania indicate that Wolfreston returned to her books again and again throughout her lifetime.
 Unfortunately, binder F. Bedford or another previous owner expunged Wolfreston’s trademark inscription from The Schoole of Vertue; only a faint blot remains, impossible to make out unless you’ve seen her hand before (and had the aid of Morgan’s helpful appendix).
-Still, it is worth examining the next time you visit the Rare Book and Manuscript Library—and has much to say about what you can learn from a book if only you listen closely. —Sarah Lindenbaum, GSLIS student and RBML volunteer
+Still, it is worth examining the next time you visit the Rare Book and Manuscript Library—and has much to say about what you can learn from a book if only you listen closely. —Sarah Lindenbaum, Project Cataloger